sajayantony/wg-reference-types/docs/proposals/PROPOSAL_A.md

 ## Artifact Manifest

-The `artifact.manifest` provides an optional collection of `blobs`, an optional `subject` reference to the manifest of another artifact and an `artifactType` to differentiate types of artifacts (such as signatures, sboms and security scan results).
+Provides an optional `subject` reference to another manifest (runtime image), an `artifactType` to differentiate types of artifacts (signatures, sboms, security scan results) and renames `layers` to optional `blobs`.

 ## Links